Boston College Anesthesia Program

-June 30 for January enrollment.
+October 15 for Summer enrollment.
 Interviews will be scheduled upon completion of applicant review.
 All requirements must be completed prior to the deadline.

 Cost of CRNA School at Boston College

-The fall semester begins the clinical practicum for the program and from this point on students are in the operating room 4 days per week and at the college 1 day per week.
+The third semester begins the clinical practicum for the program and at the college 1 day per week.
 The clinical practicum incorporates experience in many different types of anesthesia, including regional.

 CRNA Program Requirements